 Murder charge refiled against man in St. Louis slaying

-ST. LOUIS (AP) _ A St. Louis prosecutor has refiled a murder charge against a man, just a day after dropping the count as his trial was about to begin in the 2015 shooting death.
+ST. LOUIS – A St. Louis prosecutor has refiled a murder charge against a man, just a day after dropping the count as his trial was about to begin in the 2015 shooting death.

 Smith is accused in the October 2015 slaying of 38-year-old Karriem Floyd, with whom Smith was living in an apartment.